 Opposition and Support to Universal Health Care

 Opposition to UHC in the United States commonly originates due to an inability to understand UHC.
 In Americans that oppose UHC, approximately half were unable to understand the structure of the Affordable Care Act (ACA) or its component pieces (Barcellos 2013; Kaiser Family Foundation Health Tracking Poll 2011).
 Furthermore, misinformation regarding UHC is extremely common, as over 60% of Americans cited television as their primary source of information about the ACA (a step towards UHC).
 Plainly untrue statements were propagated, such as calling the ACA “socialism” or “a seizure of one sixth of the economy” (Skidmore, 2012).
 Television advertisements originating from Republican candidates in 2012 and 2014 painted an immensely negative picture of UHC, which was possible in part due to lack of information (Dalen 2015).

-Appraising a more narrow population, Huebner and colleages (2006) examined how US medical students feelings towards UHC change from their first to their fourth year.
+Appraising a narrower population, Huebner and colleages (2006) examined how US medical students’ feelings towards UHC change from their first to their fourth year.
 Medical student focus groups struggled to come to consensus on terms related to UHC such as “fee for service,” “managed care,” “single-payer,” “multi-payer,” and “universal health care”.
 This inability to come to consensus illustrates a lack of understanding UHC.
 Furthermore, the authors note that ‘complex policy terms’ were not able to be defined in the questionnaire, indicating a need to explain the concepts of UHC in a simpler fashion.
 Academic understanding and analysis of UHC has also been harmed due to a lack of a shared etymology (Hsiao 2016).
 Additionally, belief that UHC would make the healthcare more comprehensible is strongly correlated with willingness to support UHC (Holahan 2019).
 89.4% of those that support UHC believe that UHC would make health care simpler and easier, where only 50% of those that oppose UHC believe the same.

+Knoll and colleagues (2015) have found that increased saliency and belief in ‘Nativism’, defined as the perception that foreign influence despoils traditional American heritage, predicts opposition to health care reform.
+Surprisingly, this holds true for both Republicans and Democrats.
+Additionally, this was after controlling for partisanship, ideology, and racial resentment, which all had independent significant effects on support for health care reform.
+The total effect was that strongly nativist beliefs lead to a 35.5% reduction in belief that health reform was at least favorable or ambivalent, compared to those with strongly non-nativist beliefs.